 Beginning in the third quarter of fiscal 2018, the Company entered into foreign currency forward contracts.
-The purpose of these forward contracts is to reduce income statement volatility resulting from foreign currency denominated transactions.
+The Company enters into foreign currency forward contracts with the purpose of reducing income statement volatility resulting from foreign currency denominated transactions.
 The Company has not designated the contacts as hedges; therefore, changes in fair value are recognized in earnings.
-All of these contracts are designed to be settled within the same fiscal quarter they are entered into and, accordingly, as of September 30, 2018 and 2019, there are no contracts that remain unsettled.
-As a result, there is no impact to the balance sheet as of September 30, 2018 or September 30, 2019.
-Foreign exchange hedging gains and losses are recorded within Selling, General and Administrative expenses on the Consolidated Statements of Operations along with foreign currency transactional gains and losses as follows.
+All of these contracts are designed to be settled within the same fiscal quarter they are entered into and, accordingly, as of September 30, 2018, 2019 and 2020, there are no contracts that remain unsettled.
+As a result, there is no impact to the balance sheet as of September 30, 2019 or September 30, 2020.
+Foreign exchange contract gains and losses are recorded within Selling, General and Administrative expenses on the Consolidated Statements of Operations along with foreign currency transactional gains and losses as follows.

-Year Ended September 30, Year Ended September 30.
-2018 БСР 2019 Foreign currency transactional gain (loss) \$ 411 \$ 1,071 Foreign exchange forward contract gain (loss) (918) (1,638) Net gain (loss) included in selling, general and administrative expense \$ (507) \$ (567)
+Septe r Ended ember 30, 2018 ar Ended tember 30, 2019 Sept ar Ended tember 30, 2020 Foreig gn currency transactional gain (loss) \$ 411 \$ 1,071 \$ (567) Foreig gn exchange forward contract gain (loss) (918) (1,638) (273) Net gain (loss) included in selling, general and administrative expense \$ (507) \$ (567) \$ (840)